ovn-org/ovn/Documentation/topics/testing.rst

 .. note::
   Sometimes a few tests may fail on some runs but not others.
-This is usually a bug in the testsuite, not a bug in Open vSwitch itself.
+This is usually a bug in the testsuite, not a bug in OVN itself.
 If you find that a test fails intermittently, please report it, since the developers may not have noticed.
 You can make the testsuite automatically rerun tests that fail, by adding ``RECHECK=yes`` to the ``make`` command line, e.g.::